hapax/hapax.github.io/assets/reality.md

 The 19 stars which form the constellation we call Orion, for instance, have a rich history of human interpretation.
-To the ancient Babylonians, these stars represented Anu, the heavenly shepherd and chief god; to the ancient Egyptians, it was the destination of the pharaoh's spirit after death; it was a giant to the Arab astronomers;
+To the ancient Babylonians, these stars represented Anu, the heavenly shepherd and chief of the gods; to the ancient Egyptians, it was the destination of the pharaoh's spirit after death; it was a giant to the Arab astronomers;
 a fool to the Hebrews; and a hunter, not only to the Greeks, who gave it the name Orion, but the Magyars of Hungary, the Seri people of